 Recommended by Ella from Many More Maps

-On Eastern Spain’s mediterranean coast you’ll find the town of Denia, a popular holiday destination which still retains its authentic Spanish charm.
+On Eastern Spain’s Mediterranean coast you’ll find the town of Denia, a popular holiday destination that still retains its authentic Spanish charm.
 If you’re looking for a quiet weekend getaway, you definitely need to add Denia to your Spain bucket list!

-You absolutely can’t miss eating at the restaurants in Denia, as the style of cooking in this area is very different to the rest of Spain’s food scene.
-The best way to enjoy authentic and local food is to book onto a local-led food experience.
+You absolutely can’t miss eating at the restaurants in Denia, as the style of cooking in this area is very different from the rest of Spain’s food scene.
+The best way to enjoy authentic and local food is to book a local-led food experience.

 Recommended by Jürgen & Martina from PlacesofJuma